tidymodels/tidymodels.org/learn/work/sparse-recipe/index.html.md

-Our modeling objective for this post is to fit a model that predicts the arrival delay, doing it as a regression task.
-We could just as well have done a classification model on "Will plane land on time", but using the regression model we can hopefully say whether a plane will be a little or a lot delayed.
+Our modeling objective is to fit a model that predicts the arrival delay, using a regression model.
+We could just as well have done a classification model on "Will plane land on time", but using the regression model we can hopefully be able to quantify how early or late the plane will be.

-We are furthermore assuming that this prediction will take place at the departure time.
-This means we have to exclude some variables as they contain information that is not available at departure time.
+We are furthermore assuming that this prediction will take place at departure time.
+This means we have to exclude some variables as they contain information that is not yet available.